trigonal-mike/catester/doc/TOKENS.md

 ```

 ## tokenname: PROPERTY
-- some properties are inherited from the parent, if defined there, if not default values are used.
-See next section "inherited PROPERTIES"
 - properties can be set at different "levels"
   - testsuite-level, i.e. before any testcollection is specified
   - testcollection-level, i.e. after a testcollection is specified and before a variable is specified